gear-foundation/gear-wiki/docs/developing-contracts/examples/supply-chain.md

 ```rust
 async fn receive_by_distributor(&mut self, item_id: U256)
 ```
-Receives a shipped item from a producer on behalf of a distrubutor.
+Receives a shipped item from a producer on behalf of a distributor.
-Depending on a counted delivery time, transfers tokens for purchasing an item from supply chain to producer or as a penalty for being late refunds some or all of them to a distributor.
+Depending on a counted delivery time, transfers tokens for purchasing an item from a supply chain to a producer or as a penalty for being late refunds some or all of them to a distributor.
 Transfers item's NFT to a distributor.